The Ultimate Moving House Checklist

 Double check subscriptions services you might need to cancel, and get a final reading for all energy supplies.

-If you have hazardous materials such as cleaning fluids, batteries and paint, pack these tightly way and separate from each other.
+If you have hazardous materials such as cleaning fluids, batteries and paint, pack them well and separate them from each other.
 Most London house removal services either don’t cover these in transit or will charge extra for doing so.

 Check all packed boxes by room to locate where each room’s contents are.
 You can even colour code your labelling to keep track.